B1nus/wezy/README.md

   break if ...
 ```
 # Indexing
 Index a slice, list or array with the syntax `array[1]`.
-Please note that cb is one indexed.
-Cry about it.
 Arrays which are statically sized are bounds checked at compile time and don't need any error handling.
 However, slices or lists with unknown size require error handling.
 (Unless you're writing index 0 in which it's still a compiler error: `Error: cb is one-indexed.`).
 If you're not meaning to do proper error handling, then just use the `try` keyword like so `try slice[1]`.
 If you want proper error handling of out of bounds and such you'd use the `catch` or `switch` keyword as explained in their appropriet headers above.
 ### Why one-indexed?
-Are you seriously going to tell me that getting the 5th element by writing `array[4]` is intuitive?
-Or that getting the first 5 elements by typing `array[0..5 ]` is intuitive?
-Do you seriously, with a straight face, say that zero-indexing is the most intuitive for beginners.
-Zero-indexing has forced every programming course to warn newcommers that programming is zero indexed beacuse the beginner would rightfully assume it to be one-indexed like any sane language designed for humans.
-Give me one good reason for zero-indexing that is not because it is the convention.
-The only reason we still use it is because we're too lazy to change it.
+Let me answer that by asking you a question.
+What's more intuitive, getting the 5'th element in an array by typing `array[4]` or `array[5]`?
+I think the latter.
 # Runtime Errors
 Because of cb's (possibly excessive) error handling runtime errors are all the more rare.
-As long as you do not put the `try` keyword in the top level of your program, your cb program will not have any runtime errors.
+As long as you do not put the `try` keyword in the top level of your program or return errors in the top level, your cb program cannot have any runtime errors.
 # Scope
 Scope in cb is a bit wierd.
-There are only two scopes: Function scope and Gobal scope.
+There are only two scopes; Function scope and Gobal scope.
 This might take some getting used to for seasoned developers.
 Beginners will have an easier time though.
-The reason for this is to make the borrow checker simple.
-This means that:
+This means that the program
 ```
 if true
   x = 2